Characters: Legacy of Kain

 - Evil Is Petty:

-- Raziel thought Kain killed him because he grew wings, and Kain was furious that Raziel evolved before he did.
+- It's initially believed that Kain had Raziel executed because he grew wings, and Kain was simply jealous that Raziel evolved before he did.
 The truth is far more complicated.

 - Kain holds a particular dislike of Malek, as he was the only Pillar Guardian in Blood Omen he couldn't defeat in single combat; he had to summon Vorador to do it.
 He defaced Malek's headstone in the Tomb of the Sarafan, and in Defiance when he needs to retrieve a sword and shield for a statue of Malek to open the path forward, he takes a moment to snark that restoring the statue's dignity is not a task he enjoys.